 - To motivate each learner to achieve his / her full all-round potential.

 - To develop the value of self-respect and self-discipline, alongside tolerance and respect for others and the environment.

 Through our commitment to individual excellence for each pupil, together with an holistic philosophy that underpins an all-round education, we aim to provide a place of learning where all pupils thrive because they are happy.
 We are able to do this because we provide an independent education that offers:

 - A co-educational education at every stage (Two to 18 years)

 Highclare offers small teaching groups with supportive, experienced staff who work closely with individual pupils and provide extra help where necessary.
 Class work is structured to enable each child to achieve at his or her own level within a well-balanced curriculum, which is available to every pupil.

-Highclare provides a continuous education for boys and girls from 2 to 18 years.
-The Highclare service includes caring for your child, with extended day and holiday facilities (TOPS Scheme) from 7.30 am to 6.00 pm for 47 weeks per year.
+Highclare provides a continuous education for boys and girls from Two to 18 years.
+The Highclare service includes caring for your child, with extended day facilities (TOPS Scheme) from 7.30 am to 6.00 pm term time.